hughrun/pocketsnack/README.md

 This command has an 's', not a 'z', and the short version is a 'u', not an 'a'.

 You need this to authorise your app.
 Everything else works exclusively on the command line, but _authorise_ needs to open a browser to complete the authorisation process, so you need to run this on a machine with a web browser.
-It will authorise your app with your user, wait for you to confirm that you have completed the authorisation (by typing 'done') and then add the token to `settings.yaml`.
+It will authorise your app with your user, wait for you to confirm that you have completed the authorisation (by typing 'done') and then add the token to your config file.
 You also need to run `--authorise` if you want to change the Pocket account you are using with `pocketsnack`.

 ## -v, --version